-Falling Down The Rabbit Hole with Singer-Songwriter Ashe
+Falling Down 'The Rabbit Hole' With Singer-Songwriter Ashe

 Photo: Leslie Colon

 Discovering Ashe is like coming across that thrift store find that makes your day a little brighter.
-The breakout singer-songwriter is a throwback that fits in perfectly with what’s trending today, just like that retro pair of Levi’s.
+The breakout singer-songwriter is a throwback who fits in perfectly with what’s trending today, just like a retro pair of Levi’s.

-Combining vintage vocals with modern alt pop production, Ashe has been a buzz worthy name, racking up millions of streams with her collaborations with Louis the Child and touring with Big Gigantic.
+Combining vintage vocals with modern alt pop production, Ashe has been a buzz-worthy name, racking up millions of streams with her collaborations with Louis the Child and touring with Big Gigantic.

-Now, Ashe is ready for her closeup, with her debut EP, The Rabbit Hole.
+Now, Ashe is ready for her closeup, with her debut EP The Rabbit Hole.
 The seven-song release (on Mom + Pop), has the dream pop sensibility of Lana Del Rey, but is more Bohemian Pippi Longstocking than Gangsta Nancy Sinatra.

 Clearly, this is someone we need to get to know…